ChristeenTJose/SIMPLEX-in-C-PHP-Javascript/README.md

-# SIMPLEX-in-C-PHP-Javascript
+# SIMPLEX

+---
-Implementation of Simplex in 3 languages
+Implementation of Simplex in 3 languages namely:

+1. C
+2. PHP
+3. Javascript

+---